Timer (lv_timer)

 Asynchronous calls

-In some cases, you can't perform an action immediately.
-For example, you can't delete a Widget because something else is still using it, or you don't want to block the execution now.
-For these cases, lv_async_call(my_function, data_p) can be used to call my_function on the next invocation of lv_timer_handler(). data_p will be passed to the function when it's called.
-Note that only the data pointer is saved, so you need to ensure that the variable will be "alive" while the function is called.
-It can be static, global or dynamically allocated data.
-If you want to cancel an asynchronous call, call lv_async_call_cancel(my_function, data_p), which will clear all asynchronous calls matching my_function and data_p.
+For these cases, lv_async_call(my_function, data_p) can be used to call my_function on the next invocation of lv_timer_handler().
+As a side effect, this also ensures it is called in a thread in which it is safe to make LVGL calls. data_p will be passed to the function when it's called.
+Note that only the data's pointer is saved, so whatever it is pointing to needs to remain valid until the function is called, so it can point to static, global or dynamically allocated data.
+If you want to cancel an asynchronous call, call lv_async_call_cancel(my_function, data_p), which will remove all asynchronous calls matching my_function and data_p.

 For example: